likarajo/covid19/README.md

-# Analysing COVID19 (Novel Coronavirus) data
+# Analyzing COVID19 (Novel Coronavirus) data

 ## Background

 **Coronavirus disease 2019 (COVID-19)** is an infectious disease caused by **severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)**.
 The disease was first identified in 2019 in Wuhan, the capital of Hubei, China, and has since spread globally, resulting in the 2019–20 coronavirus pandemic.
-The covid-19 has huge potential implications and this project is to dive into the available data and gain insights.
+As the COVID-19 has huge potential implications, this project gives a preliminary platform to dive into the available data and gain insights.

 ## Data